pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ![Page titled 'Sync problems', displaying a list of orders with columns for order code, sync provider, date, and failure mode.
 The sync provider is 'HubSpot' and the failure mode is 'Provider reported a permanent error' for every entry.](../../assets/screens/hubspot/sync-problems.png "Sync problems")

 You can also check for sync problems on the organizer level.
-This is useful if you are using the HubSpot integration plugin for multiple events.
+This is useful if you are using the HubSpot integration for multiple events.
 Navigate to :navpath:Your organizer → :fa3-download: Export → Data sync problems:.
-The page displays a list of sync problems across all events that use the HubSpot plugin.
+The page displays a list of sync problems across all events for which the HubSpot plugin is active.

 ![Page titled 'Sync problems', displaying a list of orders with columns for order code, sync provider, date, and failure mode.
 The sync provider is 'HubSpot' and the failure mode is 'Provider reported a permanent error' for every entry.](../../assets/screens/hubspot/organizer-sync-problems.png "Organizer sync problems")